theryanshan/TravelPlanner/README.md

 # TravelPlanner
-This app is base on Google Maps, utilize Maps API functionality through ovlerlay, helping tourist visalize travel routes.
+This app is base on Google Maps, utilize Maps API functionality through overlay, helping tourist visualize travel routes.

 Acceptance criteria for the Minimum Viable Product:
   * Route planning for ONE international major city